-While ISU is moving all classes online through the end of the spring 2020 semester, the university will remain open for business.
+While ISU is moving all classes online through the summer 2020 semester, the university will remain open for business.
 ISU Extension and Outreach face-to-face educational offerings and events have been canceled and will be moved to an online format, as appropriate.
 Find local staff contact information online to confirm the status of local educational offerings.
 For guidance, review these considerations from John Lawrence, Vice President for Extension and Outreach.

 Daily updates from the Office of the Vice President for Extension and Outreach can be found here.

-Those who supervise employees, including students, in research settings should review guidance in the UHR COVID-19 Employee FAQ, specifically to Employee FAQ questions EE29-EE31 and Supervisory FAQ question SUP19.
+Those who supervise employees, including students, in research settings should review guidance on the Employee FAQ webpage.

 Students Involved in Research